SurrealEverything/Mosaic-creation-program/README.md

 # Mosaic-creation-program
-First project from my computer vision class by Bogdan Alexe.
+First project from my computer vision class by Bogdan Alexe and Iuliana Georgescu.

 How to run:
 -create a "data" folder to add extracted "colectie" and "imaginiTest" inside